microsoft/dstoolkit-devcontainers/src/sample_pytorch_gpu_project/README.md

-# AML Component Example
+# AML Components-based Pipeline Example

-This subdirectory contains a configured and tested lightweight Azure Machine Learning (AML) CLI v2 pipeline components example.
+This subdirectory contains a configured and tested lightweight Azure Machine Learning (AML) CLI v2 compopnents-based ML pipeline example.
+Read more about components-based pipelines here: <https://learn.microsoft.com/en-us/azure/machine-learning/how-to-create-component-pipelines-cli?view=azureml-api-2>.
 This example allows you to seemlessly move from working in the the local Dev Container environment to a cloud based environment with the exact same Dockerfile.

+Two example files are provided, `train.py` and `inference.py` which contains a pytorch example (taken from <https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html?highlight=cifar10>) for training a small conv-net on CIFAR10 and performing inference and evaluation with the trained model.
+These files are also wrapped in AML components (`aml_example/aml_components/train-component.yaml` and `aml_example/aml_components/inference-component.yaml`) which is then composed in a AML components-based pipeline in `aml_example/sample-aml-components-pipeline.yml`.
+The example can thus be run locally inside the Dev Container or in the cloud in AML, with the exact same environment.
+See the sections below for how to setup and run the example in AML.

 As an exmaple workflow, you could work with the sample `train.py` and `inference.py` with your local CPU/GPU to get things working and then easily transition to running the same scripts in an AML cloud environment that has a more powerful GPU.

 ## Using the AML CLI v2